apache/trafficcontrol/docs/source/api/v5/server_capabilities.rst

 ------------------
 :name:        The name of this :term:`Server Capability`
 :description: The description of this :term:`Server Capability`
-:lastUpdated: The date and time at which this :term:`Server Capability` was last updated, in :rfc:`3339` Format
+:lastUpdated: The date and time at which this :term:`Server Capability` was last updated, in :rfc:`3339` format

+	.. versionchanged:: 5.0
+		Prior to version 5.0 of the API, this field was in :ref:`non-rfc-datetime`.

 .. code-block:: http
 	:caption: Response Example